John94php/John94php/README.md

 - 👋 Hi, I’m @John94php
-- My main project -> reportit
+- I'm looking for a new job, new opportunity to extend my expierence in Laravel/Symfony
-- SOON -> project in Symfony for medical clinic
+- My main repo in Laravel - RecruApp(active programming)

 <!---
 John94php/John94php is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.